-Will the '85 Year Rule' apply if I retire from age 55?
+Will the 85 Year Rule apply if I retire from age 55?

 With the introduction of the LGPS 2014 from 1 April 2014, you are able to voluntarily retire from age 55 (without your Employer's consent).
-However, if you do choose to voluntarily retire between age 55 to 60, any protection that you have been afforded in respect of the 85 Year Rule will NOT apply and your benefits will therefore be reduced in FULL upon your retirement.

-Alternatively, if you choose to retire on or after age 60, any 85 Year Rule protection WILL apply.
+If you do choose to voluntarily retire between age 55 and 60, any 85 Year Rule protections will NOT automatically apply and your benefits will therefore be reduced in FULL.
+However, if you choose to retire on or after age 60, any 85 Year Rule protections WILL apply.
 The ability to apply the 85 Year Rule to voluntary retirement between age 55 and 60 is at the discretion of your Employer.
-Your Employer will have formulated a policy on this matter.
+Your Employer will have a policy on this matter.

 What if I am made redundant or have to retire on the grounds of efficiency?

-If you are made redundant by your Employer or if you have to retire on the grounds of efficiency provided you are age 55 or over, your benefits will come into payment immediately WITHOUT actuarial reduction.
+If you are made redundant by your Employer or if you have to retire on the grounds of efficiency and you are aged 55 or over, your benefits will come into payment immediately WITHOUT reduction.